sarbagyastha/youtube_player/README.md

 [[pub packages]](https://pub.dartlang.org/packages/youtube_player)

-A flutter plugin to play Youtube Videos without API Key in ranges of Quality(240p,360p,480p,720p and 1080p).
+A flutter plugin to play Youtube Videos "inline" without API Key in ranges of Quality(240p,360p,480p,720p and 1080p).

+### Salient Features
+* Inline playback
+* Supports HD and Full HD quality
+* No need for API Key and no Limitations
+* Playable through <video id> or <link>
+* Picture in Picture for Android SDK > 24
+* Customizable Controls

 ![DEMO](demo.gif)